Beatmania IIDX 23: Copula: Season Line

 The play conditions for access are made easier every Thursday.
-On the first week, the player can only access the Normal Chart.
+In the first week, the player can only access the Normal Chart.
 The second week allowed the Hyper chart to be played, and finally, the Another Chart on the third week.
 The total levels accumulated in the first three stages based on difficulty would also be lowered each week up to the fifth week of appearance.
-In addition, selecting any of the Season Line songs make a distinctive select sound when played.
+In addition, selecting any of the Season Line songs makes a distinctive sound when played.
 The sixth week further simplifies the clearing condition, with the player getting an A grade instead of AA or higher.

 Initially, Season Line songs do not have One More Extra stages, just like SPADA's Leggendaria and tricoro's Limit Burst Extra Stage System.
-In an update starting September 15, 2016, all six of the Season Line songs could be unlocked by playing the songs once during the Extra Stage (without using Assist, Easy Gauge, Random or Mirror modifiers), and the unlock must be done on one-player mode only (playing with a second player will prevent the song from being unlocked).
+In an update starting September 15, 2016, all six of the Season Line songs could be unlocked by playing the songs once during the Extra Stage (without using Assist, Easy Gauge, Random, or Mirror modifiers), and the unlock must be done in one-player mode only (playing with a second player will prevent the song from being unlocked).
 A coloured emblem of the corresponding Season Line song would be displayed next to the difficulty level when it's unlocked.
 When the player obtains all six emblems, the player can play NZM as their One More Extra stage song under the corresponding difficulty unlocked for the six songs (a fixed set of modifiers would be automatically toggled, with the Ex-Hard gauge as enabled and Random/Mirror as disabled).
 The gauge used for this stage is specially designed to only decrease for missed notes and doesn't recover (a gauge identical to the beatmania's Expert Mode Gauge).
-If the player fails the song, the emblems will be confiscated and the player must collect them by playing all the six songs again, but the play became easier on subsequent attempts (such as using a simpler gauge (Hard, Default or Easy), and allow the gauge to recover (except in the third attempt)).
-Once the final boss is cleared regardless of the type of gauge used, NZM would be unlocked for regular play.
+If the player fails the song, the emblems will be confiscated, and the player must collect them by playing all six songs again, but the play becomes easier on subsequent attempts (such as using a simpler gauge (Hard, Default, or Easy), and allowing the gauge to recover (except in the third attempt)).
+Once the final boss is cleared, regardless of the type of gauge used, NZM would be unlocked for regular play.